16n-faderbank/16n/README.md

 The “MASTER” version of the 16n firmware causes the 16n to emit commands directly to a number of modules.
 (You need to compile and/or flash it to your 16n over USB - see the README in the `firmware` directory).
 It sends CV values to up to four monome Ansible, four bpcmusic TXo, and the Orthogonal Devices’ ER-301 all at the same time.
 Note: In this configuration, you need to have additional pull-up resistors on the I2C line (as mentioned above).
 Either use one of the available powered I2C busboards for this purpose or, if you don’t plan on connecting your 16n to a Teletype (which supplies its own pull-up), you can populate the pull-up resistors on the 16n PCB.

+"_Can I have multiple faderbanks working over I2C?_" - basically, no. [Brendon has a good explanation here of why not](https://github.com/16n-faderbank/16n/issues/16#issuecomment-455739461)

 ## BOM

 [Available on Octopart][octobom]; a CSV version is in `electronics/bom-csv.csv`